-Spring is almost here and it’s time to get a little maintenance done on your pond.
-These maintenance tasks can help prevent future problems from arising throughout the pond season.
+Spring has sprung and it’s time to get a little maintenance done on your pond, if you haven’t tackled them already.
+Our quick list of maintenance tasks can help prevent future problems from arising throughout the pond season.
 Some pond enthusiasts enjoy performing their own maintenance, but you can always hire a professional to take care of it for you.
 Certified Aquascape Contractors are trained to properly care for ponds and water features.
 You can find a CAC in your area by clicking here.

 Need more information on getting your water feature ready for the season?
 Check out this short video below: